TrustlessDAO/independent-disclosure/README.md

 3. **Responsible Disclosure**: Adhere to the agreed-upon timeline for disclosure and allow sufficient time for the protocol to address the vulnerability.

-4. **Confidentiality**: Maintain the confidentiality of the vulnerability details until the agreed-upon disclosure timeline has been reached or the vulnerability has been resolved or deemed a non-issue.
+4. **Confidentiality**: Maintain the confidentiality of the vulnerability details until the agreed-upon assessment timeline has been reached, the vulnerability has been resolved, or the final assessment given by the protocol permits disclosure.

 ## Contact Information
 If you have any questions or concerns regarding the IndependentDisclosure process or the contents of this repository, please contact the researcher directly using the communication channels they have provided.